vmvargas/gabobrown-website/src/pages/portfolio/2019-06-29-new-created-by-vic.md

       name: ''
     - description: >-
         At the essence of Product, Illustration is the clever use of simple primary shapes.

-Landscapes, animals, and people are created by adding and subtracting geometric shapes from one another.
+        Landscapes, animals, and people are created by adding and subtracting geometric shapes from one another and then to create a little inconsistencies we modify some nods and curves in order to create a more "natural" system.
       name: Exaggerated Forms
     - description: >-
         Illustrations can create inspiring content for the context of what is